 Hormonal changes occurring at puberty is one of the leading causes of acne.
-There is an increase in the circulating androgen hormones, especially testosterones levels in the body.
+There is an increase in the circulating androgen hormones, especially testosterone levels in the body.
 This results in an increase in the size of sebaceous glands, leading to excessive oil production, which, in turn, clogs the pores and forms acne.
 Other hormonal changes, such as pregnancy and hormonal disorders like polycystic ovaries and Cushing syndrome, may also cause acne.
 At our state-of-the-art Cosmetique® Dermatology, Laser & Cosmetic Surgery Center in Lahore, we provide par excellence treatment of acne

 Drugs including systemic corticosteroid, anabolic steroids, cyclosporine, testosterone, antiepileptic medicines and lithium may also result in acne.

 Topical steroid abuse can lead to acne-like eruptions.
 Application of any product which leads to blockage of skin pores can result in the formation of acne.
-The population exposed to halogenated compounds or industrial chemicals involving chlorine and/or its by products, may suffer from chloracne.
+The population exposed to halogenated compounds or industrial chemicals involving chlorine and/or its products, may suffer from chloracne.